Saturday, March 20, 2010

 What sort of results do you get if you marry one of the amazing Bryce skies with a real landscape?
 The product is always going to be a hybrid, but working with 3D stuff it's almost always the other way around: you tinker with 3D models and then strip in an image as the backdrop ... say, woodland, a hillside, the beach, whatever.

 So here, I had a Bryce SKY ... fully designed by me.
 Now, what?
 It needed a landscape.
 Okay ... what kind?
 I lucked out with a scan of a 4x6 print of one of Mel's photos -- taken in 1997.
 (The old prints are being digitized to save them.
 They're literally fading away).
 So I got this scan into Micrographx and stripped out the boring, boring sky.
-A gray overcast is pretty typical of the sky in Alaska ... you do get glorious blue-sky days -- I've seen the pictures! -- but not that often.
+A gray overcast is pretty typical of the sky in Alaska ... you do get glorious blue-sky days -- trust me, they happen! -- but not that often.
 So, I took out the sky and combined the rest of the image ... tundra highlands running away to the Alaska Ranges.
 (Taking out the overcast sky and replacing it with a bright sky also meant I had to re-saturate the colors and turn up the contrast -- otherwise the land would have looked dull and lifeless.)

 This is what I got: